 In May 2019, we collaborated with the Associasaun Café Timor (ACT) to provide training programs around quality coffee processing and coffee cupping, enabling farmers to have a better understanding of their product and how different methods affect the final flavour of the coffee.
 A strong emphasis was initially placed on selective picking – and moving away from strip picking – to highlight that the quality of the final coffee is highly dependent on the ripeness of the cherry that is picked.

 In May 2020, a new pulping machine was purchased for the processing facility to ease the strain placed on the workers during pulping, as previously only a manual pulping machine had been available.
 In addition, further support was given for the construction of 40 African drying beds, 20 for Rotutu and 20 for other cooperatives that we have begun working with.

 100% of all coffee sales from the 2019 harvest were reinvested into the community of Letefoho during the 2020 harvest.
 This allowed us to expand our team of locally employed staff to 6 (from 4 the previous year) and increase the volume of coffee purchased by 20%.
 Financial incentives were also offered through bonuses for those farmers who consistently provided high-quality, sorted cherry.

 In October 2020, members of our team were able to take part in a coffee rehabilitation workshop in Ermera led by agronomists from Landell-Mills.
-This will serve as a spring board in 2021 for the rehabilitation and maintenance of the coffee plants of our partner farmers which will involve the setting up of a demo plot and nursery so that new seedlings can be planted to allow the regeneration of older generation trees.
+This will serve as a spring board for the rehabilitation and maintenance of the coffee plants of our partner farmers which will involve the setting up of a demo plot and nursery so that new seedlings can be planted to allow the regeneration of older trees.